SergioAlias/sporeflow/README.md

 ## Drawing DAGs and rule graphs

-Since Sporeflow is built over Snakemake, you can generate DAGs and rule graphs of the workflow.
-We provide two commands for this: `sf_draw_dag` and `sf_draw_rulegraph`.
+Since Sporeflow is built over Snakemake, you can generate DAGs, rule graphs and file graphs of the workflow.
+We provide three commands for this: `sf_draw_dag`, `sf_draw_rulegraph` and `sf_draw_filegraph`.